Mikael-Shumacher/Jogo-da-velha---linguagem-C/README.md

 # Jogo-da-velha---linguagem-C
-Tic-tac-toe(jogo da velha) made in the native C language that runs smoothly on the terminal.
+Tic-tac-toe(jogo da velha) made in the native C language that runs on the terminal.